Cate Blanchett: Personal life

 Blanchett is married to playwright and screenwriter Andrew Upton.
-They met in Australia in the mid-1990s and married on 29 December 1997.
-They have three sons: Dashiell John Upton (born 2001), Roman Robert Upton (born 2004), Ignatius Martin Upton (born 2008); and a daughter, Edith Vivian Patricia Upton (adopted in 2015).
+They met in Australia in the mid-1990s and married on 21 June, 1997.
+They have three sons, and a daughter, who was adopted in 2015.
 Blanchett said that she and her husband had wanted to adopt since the birth of their first son.

-After making Brighton, England, their main family home for nearly 10 years, she and her husband returned to their native Australia in 2006.
-In November 2006, Blanchett attributed the move to their desire to select a permanent home for her children, to be closer to her family, and to have a sense of belonging to the Australian theatrical community.
-She and her family lived in the Sydney suburb of Hunters Hill, extensively renovating their home in 2007 to be more eco-friendly.
-Following its sale in 2015, she and Upton purchased a house in East Sussex, England in early 2016.
+After making Brighton, England their main home for nearly 10 years, she and her husband returned to their native Australia in 2006.
+Blanchett attributed the move to their desire to select a permanent home for her children, to be closer to her family, and to have a sense of belonging to the Australian theatrical community.
+In 2007, she and her family extensively renovated their home in the Sydney suburb of Hunters Hill to be more eco-friendly.
+Following its sale in 2015, she and Upton relocated back to England and purchased a house in Crowborough, East Sussex, in early 2016.

 Blanchett has spoken about feminism and politics, telling Sky News in 2013 that she was concerned that "a wave of conservatism sweeping the globe" was threatening women's role in society.
 She has also commented on the pressures women in Hollywood face now: "Honestly, I think about my appearance less than I did ten years ago.
 People talk about the golden age of Hollywood because of how women were lit then.
 You could be Joan Crawford and Bette Davis and work well into your 50s, because you were lit and made into a goddess.
 Now, with everything being sort of gritty, women have this sense of their use-by date."

 Blanchett was the first ambassador and has been a patron of the Australian Film Institute and its academy, the Australian Academy of Cinema and Television Arts, since 2001.
-She is also a patron of the Sydney Film Festival.
-Blanchett is a patron of the new Australian Pavilion in the Venice Biennale, and spoke at its opening at the Venice Giardini in May 2015.
+She is also a patron of the Sydney Film Festival, and of the Australian Pavilion in the Venice Biennale, speaking at its opening at the Venice Giardini in May 2015.
 Blanchett spoke at former Prime Minister of Australia Gough Whitlam's state funeral in 2014, and at the Margaret Whitlam dinner and fundraiser event hosted by politician Tanya Plibersek in June 2015.

 Blanchett became a spokeswoman for and the face of SK-II, the luxury skin care brand owned by Procter & Gamble, in 2005, and brand ambassador for Giorgio Armani fragrances for women in 2013, being paid $10 million for the latter.
-In 2018 Armani announced Blanchett would become the first beauty ambassador for the company, representing the company globally by absorbing responsibilities for skincare and make-up, in addition to her previous 2013 commitments to fragrances.
+In 2018, Armani announced Blanchett would become the first beauty ambassador for the company, representing it globally by absorbing responsibilities for skincare and make-up, in addition to her previous 2013 commitments to fragrances.
 In 2022, Louis Vuitton announced Blanchett as its new house ambassador.